 If you want people to talk about you more, you need to be associated with the right triggers.

 A trigger is a stimulus in the environment that prompts people to think about related things, products, or ideas.
 These triggers can influence people consciously or subconsciously to talk about specific things.
 Triggers naturally boost word of mouth by sparking your songs or videos to be top of mind.

 Take Rebecca Black’s song, “Friday” as an example.
 It became a viral meme when it first came out.
-The song was so bad that it became a joke to be shared at the end of the work week.
-It made the people who shared this video come off as light hearted and having a sense of humor.
+The song was so bad that it became a joke to be shared at the end of the workweek.
+It made the people who shared this video comes off as light-hearted and having a sense of humor.

 As you can imagine, the reason why it became so viral (over 100 million views) was because it has social currency and it was triggered often on Fridays.

 Triggers are all about the association.
 If your songs or videos can be associated with the right triggers that make sense for your content, it’ll have a greater chance of being talked about and shared.